-Autism: Birth hormone may control the expression of the syndrome in animalsFebruary 6th, 2014 in Autism spectrum disorders /
+Autism: Birth hormone may control the expression of the syndrome in animalsFebruary 6, 2014 in Medicine & Health / Autism spectrum disorders

 The scientific community agrees that autism has its origins in early life—foetal and/or postnatal.
 The team led by Yehezkel Ben-Ari, Inserm Emeritus Research Director at the Mediterranean Institute of Neurobiology (INMED), has made a breakthrough in the understanding of the disorder.
 In an article published in Science, the researchers demonstrate that chloride levels are elevated in the neurons of mice used in an animal model of autism, and remain at abnormal levels from birth.
 These results corroborate the success obtained with the diuretic treatment tested on autistic children by the researchers and clinicians in 2012, and suggest that administration of diuretics to mice before birth corrects the deficits in the offspring.
 They also show that oxytocin, the birth hormone, brings about a decrease in chloride level during birth, which controls the expression of the autistic syndrome.

 This work is due to appear in the 7 February 2014 issue of Science.